CBSE Class 12 History Syllabus 2023 PDF Download, Topics, Maps, Project Work

 KINGS, FARMERS, AND TOWNS: Early States and Economies (c.
 600 BCE-600 CE)

-• Detailed Overview: Political & Economic History from the Mauryan to the Gupta period
+• Detailed Overview: Political & Economic History of Sub-Continent.

 • Story of Discovery: Inscriptions and the Inscriptions and the Decipherment of the script.
-Shifts in the Understanding of political and economic history.
+Shifts in the Understanding of political and economic processes.

 • Excerpt: Ashokan inscription and Gupta period land grant

-• Discussion: Other sources for reconstructing the social history
+• Discussion: To examine, analyse the issues of social history

 THINKERS, BELIEFS AND BUILDINGS Cultural Developments (c.
 600 BCE – 600 CE)